christianjann/gpui-archviz/README.md

 This is an experimental project to explore:
 - Building interactive graph visualizations with GPUI (Zed's GPU-accelerated UI framework)
+- Custom layout algorithms for architecture diagrams with force-directed positioning and orthogonal edge routing
 - Layouting algorithms for architecture diagrams (Force-directed and Dagre/Sugiyama hierarchical layouts)
 - Rendering nodes with nested children (ECUs with partitions and software components)
 - Edge routing with Manhattan-style orthogonal paths